cldrake01/p2p-data-science-seminar/README.md

 ## Contributing

 We believe in the power of community and collaboration.
 If you have materials, insights, or ideas you'd like to share, we encourage contributions!
-Please check our contributing guidelines for more information on how to get involved.

 ## Feedback and Suggestions